jordy-el/colours-of-motion/README.md

 Output file is placed in same folder as input and has the same name with '.jpg' appended.

+To run, you must have ffmpeg and imagemagick.

-To install, run `bundle install` inside the project folder.
+Once those are installed, run `bundle install` inside the project folder.

 Example: `ruby app.rb ~/Desktop/Paper_Towns.mkv`
 ![Colours of Paper Towns](https://github.com/jordy-el/colours-of-motion/blob/master/example/Paper_Towns.mkv.jpg)